 The Chapel of Sacred Mirrors offers full moon ceremonies, solstice and equinox celebrations, workshops and spiritual cultural offerings.
 Accomplished artists, musicians, dancers, authors, scientists and spiritual teachers share their talent and wisdom.
 An events calendar is available online.

 The 10,000 square foot Guest House features a newly restored library with brilliant acoustics, lovely fireplaces, a commercial kitchen and dining hall, lodging and hospitality.
 There is also a gift shop and café.
-The grounds have towering trees, spectacular foliage, widsom trails, reflecting pools, and sculpture.
+The grounds have towering trees, spectacular foliage, trails, reflecting pool, and sculptures.

 Creativity is our spiritual practice.
 Please, co-create with us.